 A promising future and great lessons learned.

 One of the industry’s priorities is to build a safe space for users in order to regain travelers’ confidence.
-Sanitary passports are a common global and standardized requirement and innovative cleaning techniques have been implemented, based on highly effective solutions such as ultraviolet (UV) light disinfection or ozone sterilization.
+Sanitary passports are a common global and standardized requirement.
+Innovative cleaning techniques have been implemented, based on highly effective solutions such as ultraviolet (UV) light disinfection or ozone sterilization.

 Airports are undergoing rapid evolution to adapt to passenger needs and technological developments in the industry.
 Capacity control continues to be used, in some cases through techniques such as people flow detection, space sensing and video control.
 In the near future, facial and retina recognition instead of ID cards and molecular body scanners will facilitate security checks and reduce boarding time.

-The digitalization of procedures helps to simplify operations and provide a more complete service to users, from the moment they book their trip until they arrive at their destination.
-Online processing, virtualization of procedures and automation of processes have accelerated the flow of passengers at times of heavy congestion at airports and significantly improved the efficiency of operations.
+The digitalization of procedures helps to simplify operations and provide a more complete service to users.
+From the moment they book their trip until they arrive at their destination.
+Online processing, virtualization of procedures and automation of processes have accelerated the flow of passengers at times of heavy congestion at airports.
+Significantly improved the efficiency of operations.

 The in-flight experience also involves personalized attention, ranging from the most general, such as the infrastructure that attenuates the noise generated during the journey, the aircraft entertainment systems, managed through smartphones.
 As well as the WIFI trend on board, with connection throughout the trip are some of the services that have already been implemented.